 On 19 July, 2016, Mr. Charles Adriaenssen, Chairman of the Board of Directors of MHP S.A. and Chairman of the Nomination and Remuneration Committee, resigned for personal reasons.
 Dr. John Rich has been named interim Chairman of the Board of Directors of MHP S.A. and Chairman of the Nomination and Remuneration Committee.
-On 14 March 2017, the Board confirmed Dr John Rich as Chairman of the Board of Directors of MHP S.A. on a permanent basis.
+The Board has begun a search for a permanent successor to Mr. Adriaenssen.